 Although they treat clients as individuals facing unique repayment challenges, counselors typically use the same formula.
 I know because I’m a student loan counselor myself.

 Unlike your federal student loan entrance or exit counselor, a student loan counselor is typically a certified individual working for themselves or at a nonprofit or private company.
-They don’t need to be expensive though — by looking around, you can usually avoid exorbitant fees for financial professionals like counselors unless you prefer spiffy concierge service.
+They don’t need to be expensive though — by looking around, you can usually avoid exorbitant fees for financial professionals like counselors unless you prefer spiffy concierge-level service.

 Aside from the cost, here’s what to expect if you decide to sit down with a counselor for a consultation on your repayment.